Sebohe/ethereum-scripts/README.md

 Ethereum nodes with automatic subdomain ssl certs.
 This repo contains a docker compose file that starts the following services:
 - nginx proxy with ssl certs per subdomain/service that needs it
-- Goerli and Rinkeby tesnets.
+- Goerli and Rinkeby testnets.
 Additonal networks can be added by adding new services and new DNS subdomains `A` records.
 - Grafana service that monitors the ethereum nodes

 # Installation